 Addressing Subtle Words and Actions

-You are here because you desire to help black girls/women engage and provide a sense of belonging in the learning environment or workplace.
-You understand that the learning environment or workplace can reinscribe trauma for black girls/women.
-You understand there is a need to dismantle the current perspective.
-You want black girls/women to succeed and break down barriers.
+You are here because you desire to learn more about unconscious bias.
+You understand that bias in the learning environment, workplace, and even bias in AI technology can reinscribe trauma for black girls/women.
+You know there is a need to dismantle the current perspective.
+You want to be empowered or empower others to change their perspective disrupt bias!

 I am here to help you:

-understand the psychological impact of microaggressions on black girls/women
+understand the psychological impact of unconscious bias on black girls/women

-achieve success by giving black girls/women a sense of belonging in the learning environment and work environment
+empower black girls/women with a sense of belonging in the learning environment, the workplace, and technology

 Dr. Misty D. Freeman